edumt/budgeting-automation/README.md

 ## BVK Energia Solar - Budgeting automation (in Python)

-Script to generate (some/simple) photovoltaic budgeting reports
+Script to generate photovoltaic systems quotes

 #### TO DO:
 - [x] ~~Make states dictionary~~